New users get 3 free summaries! Upgrade for unlimited access to 1,000+ book summaries.

 Empire of AI is essential reading for scholars, policymakers, and practitioners at the intersection of technology, ethics, and society who seek a rigorous, critical understanding of AI’s socio-political dimensions.
 It is particularly valuable for those interested in the governance of emerging technologies, labor rights in the digital economy, environmental sustainability, and the geopolitics of innovation.
 Moreover, the book offers a vital corrective to technocratic optimism, making it indispensable for anyone concerned with who wields power in the AI era and how its costs and benefits are distributed globally.

-Frequently asked questions about the Empire of AI Book Summary
+Frequently asked questions about the Empire of AI book summary

 What is Empire of AI about?